Upper Eyelid Surgery In Sydney

 What Is The Upper Eyelid Surgery Cost In Sydney?

 The cost of upper eyelid surgery is variable.
 It depends on the complexity of the procedure, more specifically if fat, tissue or skin needs to be removed.
 Prices can also vary by the clinic you visit, the operating theatre and other variables.
+In some rare cases, the surgery may be subject to health insurance or medicare rebate.

 To get the most accurate cost estimate for your treatment, it is recommended to book an appointment at The Dr Lanzer Clinic.
 New patients can benefit from a free appointment at our clinic, as we offer a free no-obligation appointment to all new patients.
 To get this appointment, simply contact our clinic by telephone or enter your information on the website enquiry form.